IRC-safe jet flavour at leading power: Nature of the problem and its solution

-In general, the behaviour at N$^n$LO is $\alpha_s^n\ln^{2n-3}(m_b^2/\mu_S^2)$.
-Assuming $\alpha_s\ln^2(m_b^2/\mu_S^2)$ to be $\mathcal{O}(1)$, the soft mass logs at each consecutive order will give a contribution similar in size to the one at NNLO.
+In general, the behaviour at N$^n$LO is $\alpha_s^n\ln^{n-1}(m_b^2/\mu_S^2)$.\footnote{This behaviour is derived here under the assumption of QCD colour coherence.
+It is known \cite{Catani:2011st,Forshaw:2012bi,Schwartz:2017nmr,Henn:2024qjq,Guan:2024hlf} that QCD colour coherence is violated at sufficiently high orders for processes with hadronic initial states.
+This can lead to double logarithmic effects \cite{Forshaw:2008cq,Becher:2021zkk,Becher:2023mtx,Dasgupta:2025cgl}.
+We leave an analysis of the impact of colour coherence violating effects on flavoured jet production for future work, but note that even in the complete absence of colour coherence, the behaviour would at most be $\alpha_s^n\ln^{2n-3}(m_b^2/\mu_S^2)$, significantly suppressed relative to the naive expectation.} Assuming $\alpha_s\ln(m_b^2/\mu_S^2)$ to be $\mathcal{O}(1)$, the soft mass logs at each consecutive order will give a contribution similar in size to the one at NNLO.
 While in theory this is the classic situation requiring resummation, in practice the resummation may not be relevant until a sufficiently high order is reached.
 This can be seen by considering the leading logarithmic contribution at a given order.
-An example diagram at N$^3$LO yielding a (non-cancelling) triple-logarithm is shown in fig.~\ref{fig:N3LOContribution}.
-The triple-logarithm originates from iterating soft limits: first, the $b\overline{b}$-pair is taken to be soft, and then the gluon can exhibit a soft singularity as well.
-Finally, the gluon can also become collinear to a hard parton, while the soft $b\overline{b}$-pair remains non-collinear.
+An example diagram at N$^3$LO yielding a (non-cancelling) double logarithm is shown in fig.~\ref{fig:N3LOContribution}.
+The double logarithm originates from iterating soft limits: first, the $b\overline{b}$-pair is taken to be soft, and then the gluon can exhibit a soft singularity as well.
 In general, the leading logarithmic contribution at any order receives contributions from such iterated limits.
-At N$^n$LO, one can obtain a leading-log contribution by first emitting $n-1$ soft-collinear gluons, each emitted by the previous one and each parametrically softer than the previous, and then splitting the last one (which is not collinear) into a (non-collinear) $b\overline{b}$-pair.
-Each consecutive gluon introduces a factor $\alpha_s\ln^2(m_b^2/\mu_S^2)$, except for the last gluon splitting into a $b\overline{b}$-pair, which only contributes $\alpha_s^2\ln(m_b^2/\mu_S^2)$.
-This gives the $\alpha_s^n\ln^{2n-3}(m_b^2/\mu_S^2)$ scaling mentioned before.
+At N$^n$LO, one can obtain a leading-log contribution by first emitting $n-1$ soft gluons, each emitted by the previous one and each parametrically softer than the previous, and then splitting the final gluon into a wide-angle $b\overline{b}$-pair.
+Each consecutive gluon introduces a factor $\alpha_s\ln(m_b^2/\mu_S^2)$, except for the last gluon splitting into a $b\overline{b}$-pair, which only contributes $\alpha_s^2\ln(m_b^2/\mu_S^2)$.
+This gives the $\alpha_s^n\ln^{n-1}(m_b^2/\mu_S^2)$ scaling mentioned before.
 This also highlights how these logs might be resummed.
 One defines generalisations of the $S$ functions to remain differential in all soft partons (i.e.~introduces $S_g$ at NLO, etc.) and then iteratively adds soft radiation according to these $S$ functions in the style of a parton shower.
 In practice, this (leading-logarithmic) resummation will be significantly simpler than standard parton showers, since we are only interested in iterating strict soft limits, without momentum recoil, etc. Again, we do not wish to go into further detail about this here.